rdpeng/RepData_PeerAssessment1/README.md

 For the plotting aspects of this assignment, feel free to use any plotting system in R (i.e., base, lattice, ggplot2)

-Fork and than clone the [GitHub repository created for this assignment](http://github.com/rdpeng/RepData_PeerAssessment1).
+Fork and then clone the [GitHub repository created for this assignment](http://github.com/rdpeng/RepData_PeerAssessment1).
 You will submit this assignment by pushing your completed files into your forked repository on GitHub.
 The assignment submission will consist of